Kaija Sanelma Harris: Career

-After completing her education, Harris moved to Reykjavík and worked as an assistant to Sigrun Jonsdottir, an Icelandic textile designer specializing in batik and ecclesiastical art.
+After completing her education, Harris moved to Reykjavík, Iceland, and worked as an assistant to Sigrun Jonsdottir, an Icelandic textile designer specializing in batik and ecclesiastical art.

 While in Iceland, she met American Fulbright student Richard Harris and married.
 Harris' first introduction to North America was in the state of Iowa, in Cedar Rapids.
 There she attended an exhibition of weaving organized by the Museum of Modern Art: this exhibition was an experience she referred to often as an influence on her art practice.
 She marveled at the freedom and the 'lack of inhibition' demonstrated by these new contemporary weavers, which included artists from North America, Poland, and Germany.
-That same year, The Harris' journeyed to Umea, Sweden for a time so that her husband could teach at Umea University.
+That same year, The Harris' journeyed to Umeå, Sweden, for a time so that her husband could teach at Umeå University.
 Harris purchased her first loom, and began to teach weaving.
-In Umea, she was further influenced by three exhibitions of textile art: a contemporary Polish weaving exhibition; an African weaving exhibition; and an exhibition of the work of Hannah Ryggen.
+In Umeå, she was further influenced by three exhibitions of textile art: a contemporary Polish weaving exhibition; an African weaving exhibition; and an exhibition of the work of Hannah Ryggen.
 After a few years of moving between the United States and Sweden following Richard Harris' teaching work, the Harris' settled in Saskatchewan in 1973.

 Working off her traditional education, and inspired by the experimental textile work seen in the United States and Sweden, Harris began to weave more ambitious tapestries, and secured her first solo exhibition at the Shoestring Gallery in Saskatoon in 1975.
 She received her first of five Dimensions Premier's Prizes in 1978.

 Harris attended the Fibre Interchange workshops at the Banff Centre for Arts and Creativity in Alberta in 1980, under the tutelage of renowned textile artist Mariette Rousseau-Vermette.
 She stated that this impactful workshop helped her further relax the regimented methods of her traditional education while also making her designs more disciplined and ambitious.
 The consecutive years of 1981 and 1982 saw Harris as a summer faculty member teaching Architectural Weaving at the Banff Centre.